ubyssey/volunteer/installation/docker.md

 ```bash
 docker ps
 ```

-## The following should be done in a separate terminal
+**NOTE: Keep this terminal window with docker running open for following commands**

-#### 1: Setup the mysql container with a database
+### Setup the mysql container with a database

+**NOTE: Following commands should be done in a separate terminal window**

 Connect to the ubyssey_db docker container.

 ```bash
 docker exec -t -i ubyssey_db bash
 ```

 Setup the local database in ubyssey_db docker container.

 ```bash
 # password is ubyssey
 mysql -u root -p